Novel approaches for the reliable and efficient numerical evaluation of Landau-type operators: Numerical validations and comparisons

 \MyParagraph{Time integration} For the time integration of the Landau equation, as indicated in Section~\ref{sec:Introduction}, we combine our approach CST2 with explicit Runge--Kutta methods of non-stiff orders $p \in \{1, 2, 3, 4\}$.
 We once again set $\Omb = [-10, 10]^d$ and choose $100 \times 100$ Fourier functions in two dimensions or $64 \times 64 \times 64$ Fourier functions in three dimensions, respectively.
 The results displayed in Figures~\ref{fig:ErrorA2d} and~\ref{fig:ErrorA3d} confirm highly accurate numerical outcomes for the Maxwellian molecules case.
 Accordingly, we observe conservation of mass as well as nearby conservation of momentum and energy over time, see Figure~\ref{fig:MassEtcA}.
 Regarding the decay of entropy, as negative contributions in the range of machine precision may appear, we employ a projection on the strictly positive density function values.
-The corresponding results for the significantly more demanding case of Coulomb interaction are shown in Figure~\ref{fig:MassEtcD}.
+The corresponding results for the significantly more demanding cases of singular integral kernels (Test problem~D) are shown in Figure~\ref{fig:MassEtcD}.
 As a final test, we prescribe a significantly smaller truncated domain and larger equidistant time steps.
 We observe expected quantitative effects, that is, a certain loss of accuracy, but still retain qualitatively reliable results, see Figure~\ref{fig:MassEtcD3dReduced}.

-\MyParagraph{Solution profiles} For the two relevant cases of Maxwellian molecules (Test problem A) and Coulomb interaction (Test problem D), the solution profiles at the initial and final times are shown in Figures~\ref{fig:SolutionAd3} and~\ref{fig:SolutionDd3}.
+\MyParagraph{Solution profiles} For the relevant cases of Maxwellian molecules (Test problem A) and singular integral kernels (Test problem D), the solution profiles at the initial and final times are shown in Figures~\ref{fig:SolutionAd3} and~\ref{fig:SolutionDd3}.
 Movies illustrating the time evolution are found through \cite{CM2024Fig}.